-- 4. Issues not appropriate to discuss with coaches: - a.
-Playing time - b.
-Team strategy - c.
-Play calling - d.
-Other student-athletes - 5.
-Appropriate procedures for discussing concerns with the coaches: - a.
-Call to set up an appointment with the coach - b.
+- b.
 Do not confront a coach before or after a contest or practice (these can be emotional times for all parties involved and do not promote resolution) - 6.
 What should a parent do if the meeting with the coach did not provide satisfactory resolution? - a.
 Call the athletic director to set up a meeting with the athletic director, coach, and parent present. - b.
 At this meeting, an appropriate next step can be determined, if necessary.

-Section 7: Good Sportsmanship-Behavior Expectations of Spectators
+Section 8 Good Sportsmanship-Behavior Expectations of Spectators